Stefan van Dam: Club career

 Van Dam played in the youth of VV Sliedrecht, until moving to Willem II.
 He played his first professional game for Willem II in the Eredivisie in De Kuip.
 After two first team caps his contract was not renewed.

 In summer 2004, Van Dam moved to TOP Oss.
 Here he experienced a good start with three goals in his first two games.
 After playing seven games his contract was not renewed.

 Next he played in the first team of ASWH.
 In March 2010 he left for Kozakken Boys and a year later he rejoined Sliedrecht.
 In Sliedrecht he was the captain of team and played until summer 2017.

 After his playing career, Van Dam started as a manager.
 He coached a youth team and the reserves of Sliedrecht and also worked as assistant-manager of the first team.
-In 2022 Van Dam moved to former club ASWH as assistant-manager.
+In 2022 Van Dam joined his former club ASWH as an assistant-manager.